SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

        ```
 > Hint: This step only needs to be executed in case you have created a new project.
 As we are using an exsisting project in this tutorial, you can skip this step as the mta file is already added
 <a name="launchpad"></a>
 16. There are *two* different options to run your created application.
-You can either run your application locally on your machine(a) or deploy it to SAP Launchpad Service(b):
+You can either deploy your application to SAP Launchpad Service(a) or run it locally on your machine(b)

-	a) If you want to **run your application locally**, open the *mta.yaml* and remove the launchpad artifacts: *BusinessPartnerValidation-launchpad*, *BusinessPartnerValidation-app-content*, *comsapbpBusinessPartners*

-	b) In case you want to **deploy the application to the SAP Launchpad Service**, open the *mta.yaml* and remove the *BusinessPartnerValidation-ui* section in the code
+	a) In case you want to **deploy the application to the SAP Launchpad Service**, open the *mta.yaml* and remove the *BusinessPartnerValidation-ui* section in the code

+	b) If you want to **run your application locally**, open the *mta.yaml* and remove the launchpad artifacts: *BusinessPartnerValidation-launchpad*, *BusinessPartnerValidation-app-content*, *comsapbpBusinessPartners*

 ### Test Your Application

+#### Test Application: option a) Deploy the application to the SAP Launchpad Service
+1. Go back to your SAP BTP Account
+2. Go to *Instances and Subscriptions*
+3. Find *Launchpad Service* and click to open the application
+4. In the Website Manager find your created Website and click on tile to open

+#### Test Application: option b) Run Application locally
 1. Go to the terminal and enter
       ```
        mbt build -p=cf